Beloved Harlem basketball coach dies in motorcycle accident

 HARLEM, Manhattan -- A Harlem basketball coach who started a non-profit league to benefit disadvantaged youngsters has died in a Manhattan motorcycle accident.

-Floyd "Skip" Branch died after his motorcycle struck a cement divider Saturday afternoon.
+Neighbors are mourning Floyd "Skip" Branch, who was killed when his motorcycle struck a cement divider Saturday afternoon.

+They lit candles at Cherry Tree Park Monday night over the loss of a man who touched many lives.

 The Daily News reported Monday that his death shocked the community where he was revered for his work with the league he created nearly a quarter century ago: the NYC Bombsquad Basketball Classic.